Lirim Kastrati (footballer, born January 1999): Under-21

 On 6 November 2017, Kastrati received a call-up from Kosovo U21 for 2019 UEFA European Under-21 Championship qualification matches against Israel U21 and Azerbaijan U21.
 On 14 November 2017, he made his debut with Kosovo U21 in a match against Azerbaijan U21 after coming on as a substitute at 46th minute in place of Mirlind Daku.

 Senior

 On 5 October 2018, Kastrati received a call-up from Kosovo for the 2018–19 UEFA Nations League matches against Malta and Faroe Islands.
 On 11 October 2018, he made his debut with Kosovo in a match against Malta after coming on as a substitute at 83rd minute in place of Vedat Muriqi.
 He scored his debut goal and the only goal in the 2020–21 UEFA Nations League victory over Moldova on 18 November 2020, saving Kosovo from relegation to League D.

 Personal life

-Kastrati was born in Hogosht, FR Yugoslavia (present-day Kamenica, Kosovo) to Kosovo Albanian parents.
+Kastrati was born in Hogosht, Kamenica, FR Yugoslavia (present-day Kosovo) to Kosovo Albanian parents.
 He is in a relationship with Croatian model Anđela Šimac, with whom he has a daughter Indiah.